1919 Peace Regatta—and other Inter-Allied Armies Regattas after WWI

-The King's Cup Trophy created for the winners of the 1919 Peace Regatta Eight-Oar Race
+Created for the winners of the 1919 Peace Regatta Eight-Oar Race

 A meeting was convened in London on January 22nd by the Leander Rowing Club, England's premier rowing body, and attended by officials and members of rowing clubs affiliated with the Amateur Rowing Association and honorary secretaries of regattas.
 The main question which came under consideration was as to how the sport should be revived in 1919.
 At this meeting a proposal, subsequently adopted, was made that a Henley Peace Regatta should be held in July, and that races should be included in the programme far amateur oarsmen of the Allied Armies.
 It was subsequently decided to suspend the competitions for the usual Henley trophies, such as the Grand Challenge Cup for eights, Diamond Sculls, and other events known widely as the blue ribands of the rowing world.